Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

 -  **Final Confirmation**

-   Last chance to review the submitted information before you send it to the |SYSPRODUCTNAME| Team for validation.
+   Last chance to review the submitted information before you send it to the Tuleap Team for validation.
 Don't worry: the project members can later update all pieces of information shown on this page.

-After you validate the project registration, the |SYSPRODUCTNAME| Team reviews the information you submitted and decides to approve it or not.
+After you validate the project registration, the Tuleap Team reviews the information you submitted and decides to approve it or not.
 This process can take up to 24 hours but in most cases it's less than a couple of hours.
 So far all projects have been accepted so there is little to fear ...
-Shortly after the |SYSPRODUCTNAME| Team approval you'll receive an e-mail summarizing the characteristics of your project including a pointer to your new "Project Dashboard" page.
+Shortly after the Tuleap Team approval you'll receive an e-mail summarizing the characteristics of your project including a pointer to your new "Project Dashboard" page.
 Bookmark it in a safe place!